abhi10tz/tecloudz/src/posts/change-samsung-upi-id.md

 ---
-title: "How to Create a Custom Samsung Wallet UPI ID"
+title: "How to Create a Custom UPI ID in Samsung Wallet"
 description: "Ditch the generic phone number.
 Learn how to create a custom, professional UPI ID on Samsung Wallet in 5 easy steps."
 date: "2025-12-24"
 author: "tecloudz"
 category: "How-To"
 featured: true
+image: "../assets/samsung_wallet_interface.webp"
+tags: ["Samsung", "UPI", "Samsung Wallet", "Android", "Finance"]
 ---

 Want to customize your Samsung Wallet UPI ID?
 By default, Samsung Wallet sets your UPI ID to something generic like **your-email@pingpay** or your mobile number.